National Soccer League: Sydney dominance (1977–1983)

-1984–1986: Conference system and power shift
+Conference system (1984–1986)

 Shrinking crowds led to the radical move of introducing more teams (mainly from Victoria and New South Wales) and splitting the league into two conferences, with the winner of each division to play-off in an end of year two legged final.
 For season 1984 the 'Australian' Conference had competing teams from New South Wales and the ACT, whilst the 'National' Conference consisted of Victorian, South Australian and Queensland clubs.
 For 1985 and 1986 this reverted to 'Northern' and 'Southern' Conferences.
 Strangely, the competition's most geographically northern sides, Brisbane Lions and Brisbane City were in the latter grouping.

 This period saw South Melbourne become the first Victorian team to win the league, followed by Brunswick Juventus, and Adelaide City, all Southern conference sides.
 At the end of the 1986 season, the system was scrapped, and about half the teams were dumped back to their respective state leagues.
 The criteria used to decide who stayed and who went was based 50% on the 1986 playing record, 40% on past playing record, and 10% on crowd support.
 The result was that only one team from outside Sydney and Melbourne, reigning champions Adelaide City, was retained.

-1987–1989: Return to single division and last years of winter football
+Return to single division and last years of winter football (1987–1989)

 The revamped league suffered a major setback early on when Sydney City pulled out of the competition after just one round into the new season.
 Apart from returning to a single division, the league also dispensed with finals for the 1987 season, reverting to first past the post.
 Many considered this an ill-considered move, as it robbed the league of its most high-profile games.
 Finals were re-introduced from 1988, and were to remain until the league's demise.
 The 1989 season would be the last to be played in winter.
 This period saw a re-emergence of New South Wales dominance with all titles, minor premierships and runners-up being from that state.